sven-hash/docs/docs/interacting-with-ledger.md

 ## Prepare your Ledger App
 * Plug in your Ledger device
-* Install the Cosmos app by following the instructions [here](https://hub.cosmos.network/main/resources/ledger.html)
+* Install the `Cosmos (ATOM)` app by following the instructions [here](https://hub.cosmos.network/main/resources/ledger.html).
+This app allows you to interact with **any** Cosmos SDK chain - you can manage your ATOM, OSMOSIS, NYM tokens, etc.
 * On the device, navigate to the Cosmos app and open it

 ## Create a keypair